Jesus uses an easily understood metaphor to describe the relationship between his disciples and himself. He warns of opposition, too.

 ‘My command is this: love each other as I have loved you.
 Greater love has no one than this: to lay down one's life for one's friends’.John 15:12-13, NIV

 One characteristic of mature discipleship is to have a really great love for fellow Christians and believers.
 That can be hard.
-We can fall out and we can disagree with them; we can be in different churches; we can have conflicts; we can find their personalities difficult but we're called to love our fellow believers.
-The disciples here are described as having become Jesus's friends - they're not servants from a distance.
-He's told them the inside story of what's going on and he's calling on us to be fruitful.
+We can fall out and we can disagree with them; we can be in different churches; we can have conflicts; we can find their personalities difficult but we are called to love our fellow believers.
+The disciples here are described as having become Jesus' friends - they are not servants from a distance.
+He has told them the inside story of what is going on and he is calling on us to be fruitful.

 Verses 18 - 25 is the final section.

 ‘’”If the world hates you, keep in mind that it hated me first.
 If you belonged to the world, it would love you as its own.
 As it is, you do not belong to the world, but I have chosen you out of the world.
 That is why the world hates you.
 Remember what I told you, ‘A servant is not greater than his master.’
 If they persecuted me, they will persecute you also.
 If they obeyed my teaching, they will obey yours also.
 They will treat you this way because of my name, for they did not know the one who sent me.
 If I had not come and spoken to them, they would not be guilty of sin; but now they have no excuse for their sin.
 Whoever hates me, hates my Father as well.
 If I had not done among them the works no one else did, they would not be guilty of sin.
 As it is, they have seen, and yet they have hated both me and my Father.
 But this is to fulfil what is written in their law.
 ‘They hated me without reason.”’John 15:18-25, NIV